Baccega/TensorLibrary/README.md

 #### Generalized Kronecker Product

-The operation OP between two tensors A and B or rank r and s with no common indexes returns a tensor of rank r\*s whose ranks' elements are the result of OP between each element of A and each element of the rank of B .
+The operation OP between two tensors $A$ and $B$ or rank r and s with no common indexes returns a tensor of rank r\*s whose ranks' elements are the result of OP between each element of $A$ and each element of the rank of $B$.

 This results similar to a Kronecker product which stores the results in different ranks of a tensor.

 If there wasn't a bug in the flatten operation one could easily implement a Kronecker product exploiting this functionality.

+---

 ## DESIGN